Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/getting-started.md

 # Getting Started

-In this page you'll learn how to deploy your first model on ML Lambda.
+In this page you'll learn how to deploy your first model on Hydrosphere Serving.
 We will start from scratch and create a simple linear regression model that will learn to fit our randomly generated data with some noize added to it.
-After the training step we will pack it, deploy to the ML Lambda and call it locally with the different program.
+After the training step we will pack it, deploy to the Serving and call it locally with the different program.

 ## Prerequisites

-We are assuming, that you've already [installed]({{site.baseurl}}{%link installation.md%}) ML Lambda instance on your working machine and a [cli-tool]({{site.baseurl}}{%link installation.md%}#cli) on your local machine from where you'll upload models.
+We are assuming, that you've already [installed]({{site.baseurl}}{%link installation.md%}) Serving instance on your working machine and a [cli-tool]({{site.baseurl}}{%link installation.md%}#cli) on your local machine from where you'll upload models.
 Those should not necessarily be separate machines, but in practice they probably would.

 ### Setup a cluster